Bling Ring: Investigation and criminal proceedings

 Alexis Neiers informed police that Lee and Prugo were responsible for the Lohan burglary during an anonymous phone call.
 Prugo's face had been captured on surveillance at the home, and the police determined through Facebook that Lee and Prugo were friends.
 Prugo was arrested and initially denied having had anything to do with the burglaries, but said that anxiety due to his involvement was preventing him from being able to eat, sleep, and breathe normally, and made him lose his hair.
 He confessed to the police without first getting a plea deal, telling them about crimes they were not even aware had been committed.
-He also told the police the ring was still researching other potential targets, among them Miley Cyrus, Zac Efron, Hilary Duff, and Vanessa Hudgens.
+He also told the police the ring was still researching other potential targets, among them Miley Cyrus, Zac Efron, Ashley Tisdale, Hilary Duff, and Vanessa Hudgens.

 Two weeks after Prugo's confessions, search warrants for the other ring participants were issued by the Los Angeles Police Department.
 Lee, Tamayo, Ames, Neiers, and Lopez were all subsequently arrested for their connection to the burglaries.
 Lee was taken into custody while at her father's home in Las Vegas.
 Police reported that she calmly asked them hypothetical questions about how it might help her if she did have information and shared that information with the police.
 Their report stated that she believed she had removed all incriminating evidence from her home.
 However, police found a coat identified as belonging to Lohan and topless pictures of Hilton left in an unlocked safe in Hilton's home.
 Seeing this, Lee was reported to have instantly turned hysterical, acting as though she were suddenly sick and gagging as though she were going to vomit.
 Other items reported to have been seized from Lee were a jar of marijuana and more than $20,000 in $100 bills.

 People magazine reported that the ring members except for Lee were booked for residential burglary, with bail set at $50,000.
 Simultaneously, Lee was held for "possession of stolen property," with bail set at only $3,000.
 However, Vanity Fair reported that Lee was charged with residential burglary for the Lohan, Hilton, and Patridge heists.
 At the time of the arrests it was unclear whether the burglary of the Bilson residence and other burglaries of the Kourtney Kardashian and Hayden Panettiere homes had been committed by the group.
 Among items reportedly seized by police from Ajar were three guns, drugs, and a laptop computer with aerial photos of 51 homes in Hollywood Hills.
 He was thus charged with additional offenses related to weapons and drug possession.
 Whereas Lee was reportedly charged with three residential burglary counts, Prugo was charged with seven, each count carrying sentences between 2 and 6 years.
 All members initially pleaded not guilty.